-- All ongoing operational/maintenance cost associated with post closure care for the old landfill, the closed Phase I aspect of the C & D Landfill, future closed phases of both the demolition and sanitary landfill. - The entire cost to establish and maintain the financial assurance trust funds; Fund 55 (Demolition Landfill, SW-440), Fund 56 (Old Landfill, SW-111), and Fund 57 (New Landfill, SW-376). - Each Financial Assurance Fund is generating interest.
+- All ongoing operational/maintenance cost associated with post closure care for the old landfill, new landfill, and the closed Phase I aspect of the C & D Landfill; any future cost of cell closures for either County Landfill. - The entire cost to establish and maintain the financial assurance trust funds; Fund 55 (Demolition Landfill, SW-440), Fund 56 (Old Landfill, SW-111), and Fund 57 (New Landfill, SW-376). - Each Financial Assurance Fund is generating interest.
 Initially, interest was a critical factor in ensuring these Funds would be fully funded.
 Starting in 2006, the interest generated is being replaced by funds raised by GMLCF.
-This means, all the funding within each FA Fund is from GMLCF ensuring compliance on how these funds can be utilized. - Future cost of cell closures for either County Landfill. - Reimburse Fund 18 for the cost of closing the old landfill (\$2,293,476).
-The County will wait until the balance forward for Fund 18 is below \$200,000 before looking at this option; will be another funding source for Fund 18 until this reimbursement is completed.
-Accomplish an annual transfer of \$200,000.
-This is not expected until the next 10-year Plan.
+This means, all the funding within each FA Fund is from GMLCF ensuring compliance on how these funds can be utilized.

-Interest - each financial assurance fund is generating interest.
+Fund 18 - 662; Interdepartmental for its primary fund revenue has interest that is being generated from each financial assurance fund.
 The interest generated is being replaced by funds raised by GMLCF.
-The interest generated is becoming another important funding source for the County's solid waste programs.
-With the flat/fluctuating State SCORE/HHW funding, funding through this interest is filling in the State funding shortfalls and inflation to maintain the County's waste abatement programs.
+The interest generated can become another important funding source for the County's solid waste programs.
+With the flat/fluctuating State SCORE/HHW funding, funding through this interest could fill in the State funding shortfalls and inflation to maintain the County's waste abatement programs.
+This interest is now being utilized for interdepartmental support.
 Interest from Fund 18 and Fund 50 has historically been kept within General Revenue to fund other County Administrative Departmental support (i.e., Auditor, Purchasing Agent, County Attorney, etc.) to the Solid Waste Office.